oracle/opengrok/README.txt

 Optional Step 4 -- Subversion setup
 -----------------------------------
 Some additional setup is needed if you are using Subversion.
-OpenGrok uses the Subversion javahl bindings, which are requires the native library `svnjavahl'.
+OpenGrok uses the Subversion javahl bindings, which must be installed separately.

+svn-javahl.jar must be inserted in OpenGrok's classpath (you may do this by copying the file into the lib-subdirectory in your OpenGrok installation). svn-javahl.jar is also needed by the web application, and you may either copy the jar-file into WEB-INF/lib-directory or insert it into the common directory for all web applications (For Tomcat 5.x, this is `TOMCAT/common/lib/svn-javahl.jar')

-The path to this library needs to be added to java.library.path for both the OpenGrok application and the OpenGrok web application.
+The path to the native library svnjavahl needs to be added to java.library.path for both the OpenGrok application and the OpenGrok web application.

-If you need to host multiple OpenGrok web applications, do the following:
-    * Make sure that the path to `svnjavahl' had been added to the java.library.path of the servlet container.
-    * Extract source.war and move `WEB-INF/lib/svn-javahl.jar' where it will
-      only be loaded by the servlet container once for all web applications.
-      For Tomcat 5.x, this is `TOMCAT/common/lib/svn-javahl.jar'
-    * Repackage source.war.
-This will be the basis of your web applications.
+ex:
+  java -Djava.library.path=/usr/lib/svn -jar opengrok.jar ....
+or, by using LD_LIBRARY_PATH LD_LIBRARY_PATH=/usr/lib/svn java -jar opengrok.jar ...

 ---------------------------------------------------
 Using Standalone Swing GUI